Compare auto insurance rates by state and see how your premiums stack up!

-One of the primary deciding factors in how much you pay for car insurance is the state in which you park your car.
-Average car insurance rates vary by state, based on state-specific regulations and insurance companies’ efforts to price accurately based on these legal differences.
+One of the primary factors used in car insurance pricing is location.
+Average car insurance rates by state tend to vary based on legal regulations and insurance companies’ efforts to price accurately based on these differences.

 For instance, drivers in no-fault states such as Michigan and Florida often pay more for insurance than do drivers in other areas of the country.
 Dive into the details and compare auto insurance rates by state below!

 The states with the most affordable car insurance rates are Maine, Virginia, and North Carolina.
 Each of these East Coast states boasts average annual auto insurance rates of less than $1,000.
 Drivers in Maine enjoyed lower average rates in 2019, while Virginians and North Carolinians endured year-over-year insurance rate increases.
 The state that saw the largest decrease in average insurance rates this year was Montana, at 21%.